Skip to main content

 Projects interpret reality

-Teams define what those structures mean in context.
+Teams define what those structures mean in context

 Graphs emerge naturally

-As nodes and edges are defined, a navigable graph forms.
+As nodes and edges are defined, a navigable graph forms

 Understanding evolves

-When systems change, the context graph can evolve with them.
+When systems change, the context graph can evolve with them

 Multiple Projects can attach to the same Source.
 This allows different teams or use cases to interpret the same Source structure differently, depending on their needs.
-This separation prevents brittle assumptions while preserving shared context.
-Sources provide the factual foundation.
-Projects build semantic understanding on top.